lia-07/infinite-crafter-cracked/README.md

+> [!IMPORTANT]
+> Unfortunately, this project no longer works due to the API getting patched.

 # Infinite Crafter Cracked

 This project uses the API used in the Infinite Miner game on the [neal.fun](https://neal.fun/) website in order to craft two items of _your_ choosing.
 May be buggy, I'm not going to maintain this much.